onel/freegeoip/README.md

 # FREE GEOIP SERVICE

-Get free geoip data for requests for client requests.
+Get free geoip data for client requests.

 This works thanks to some special headers added by Google App engine to each request that it serves.